 To strengthen and promote your brand?

-To make customer contact / customer service more efficient?
+To make customer contact and customer service more efficient?

-Writing articles / blog that builds customer confidence?
+To write articles and blog in a way that builds customer confidence?

-Website to bring requests for proposals?
-Increase customer quality?
+To bring requests for proposals?
+To increase customer quality?

 - Who are your customers?
 Formulate what (narrowest possible) market you are addressing!